Thetvdh/Thetvdh.github.io/writeups/madeyescastle/madeyescastle.md

 ## Password Cracking

-Using NameThatHash lets see what the hash most likely is and find out what setting on hashcat we need to use
+Using NameThatHash lets see what the hash most likely is and tells us what setting on hashcat we need to use

 `echo "passwordhash" > hash.txt`
 `nth --file hash.txt`